How to Simplify Kindergarten Handwriting Instruction

-Enjoy art lessons on white boards using Total Body Response to Language (TBR) strategies.
+Enjoy art lessons on white boards using Total Emotional Body response to Language ( TEBRL) strategies.
 Teach horizontal, vertical, and diagonal lines with rich directional handwriting vocabulary.
 Provide individual coaching.

 4) Provide instruction in “continuous motion letters” and “lift-the-pen letters” using engaging movement and drawing techniques: Children will learn to draw 3 kinds of stars!